daphnesmit/prntr/README.md

 - Safari Mobile: Didn't check but who prints on iPad even these days.
 Actually who prints at all?!
 - Edge: Latest 2 versions should work at least.
 Old EdgeHTML engine should also work.
 Maybe you need to transpile package though.
 - IE11: I doubt it works in IE11.
 You probably need to transpile the package but I am not sure that will work.
 IE11 is really old and even Microsoft itself stopped supporting it.

+Feel free to send pull requests to fix any browser issues!

 ## Documentation
 Extensive examples can be found in the [/example](/example/index.html) html document.